excsn/asn1_js/README.md

 ASN.1 DER Encoder/Decoder and DSL.

-Fork of "asn1.js" ported to typescript.
+Fork of "asn1.js", by Fedor Indutny, ported to typescript.

 ## Example